 Leaving children inside cars can result in heat exhaustion or heat stroke, leading to permanent disability or even death in just a matter of minutes.
 Kids are not built for heat.
-Children’s temperatures rise three to five times faster than adults.
+Children’s temperatures rise three to five times faster than adults'.
 Furthermore, the temperature of a car can climb about 20 degrees in 10 minutes.
 Remember that cracking a window or avoiding sunlight does not assure a child's safety from extreme temperatures.
-In a day that is just 72 degrees, the temperature inside a car can increase by 30 to 40 degrees in an hour, and 70% of this increase occurs the first 30 minutes.
+In a day that is just 72 degrees, the temperature inside a car can increase by 30 to 40 degrees in an hour, and 70% of this increase occurs in the first 30 minutes.

 Second, report it to the police and to the Texas Department of Family and Protective Services daycare division.
 When daycare employees seek to cover up leaving a kid in the car and lie, it is a big deal.
 They hope it passes over and they get away with it instead of owning up to it and preventing it from happening again.
 Unfortunately, parents that are lied to about their kid being left in a vehicle or the amount of time they are left in the vehicle will not know until they get a lawyer involved and check the tapes.

 In Texas, a person who “intentionally or knowingly leaves a child in a motor vehicle for longer than five minutes, knowing that the child is (1) younger than seven years of age; and (2) not attended by an individual in the vehicle who is 14 years of age or older” commits a Class C misdemeanor.